SemiViral/Evealyn-IRC-Bot/README.md

 That is all.
 Obviously, your whole class (that implements IModule interface) will be loaded, and not single methods.
 If you don't understand Types and how classes/methods/fields work, you should learn that before trying to change things in this solution or adding modules to it.

+It is reccomended (by myself, at least) that you make a different class for each seperate command, as it tends to make everything run smoother (and I don't know if it will mess anything up, but it shouldn't).
+It's also a lot quicker than a large SWITCH statement.

 # Ending note
-I'm quite bad at doing comprehensive ReadMe's, so
+I'm quite bad at doing comprehensive ReadMe's, so if I've missed anything feel free to e-mail me at semiviral@gmail.com, or I can be found on IRC at: irc.foonetic.net/#ministryofsillywalks